WHAT DOES ABS STAND FOR, AND WHAT DOES IT DO?

 ABS stands for Anti-lock Braking System.
-Anti-lock brakes are designed to prevent skidding and help drivers maintain steering control.
-ABS uses electronic controls and sensors to control braking force during hard braking, while the driver steps on the brakes firmly without pumping the brakes.
+Anti-lock brakes are designed to keep your car from skidding, and to help drivers maintain steering control.
+ABS uses electronic controls and sensors to manage braking force during hard braking.
+The system engages when the driver steps on the brakes firmly without pumping the brakes.

-While all anti-lock braking systems are very similar in the way that they control brake pressure, some prevent only the rear wheels from locking up and others prevent all the wheels.
-The first, called rear-wheel ABS keeps your vehicle from spinning out of control, but you won’t have control if your front wheels lock up.
-Four-wheel ABS is designed to keep all four wheels from locking up.
+All ABS are very similar in the way that they control brake pressure.
+However, some prevent only the rear wheels from locking up, while others prevent all the wheels from locking.
+As the name suggests, rear-wheel ABS, keeps your back wheels from locking while four-wheel ABS prevents any of your four wheels from locking up.

-Rear-wheel ABS is usually used for pickup trucks and sport-utility vehicles, whereas four-wheel ABS is used in cars and minivans.
+Rear-wheel ABS is usually used found in pickups and sport-utility vehicles, whereas four-wheel ABS designed for cars and minivans.
 If you have a pickup or SUV, check your owner’s manual to see which ABS you have.

 There are quite a few reasons as to why your ABS light may be on, including: